ZCFischthal/itp/band/README.md

 ## Assessment
 Everyone did great!
 Julian helped a lot with the web design part (things being centered, having a title, black background) and Annie and Sebastian found all of the images and had the idea to rickroll everyone.
+I also did a lot — detailed above.